masteringmodernpayments/book/pci.md

 $ heroku config:add SECRET_KEY_BASE=some-long-random-string
 ```

 Running `brakeman` is similar to running `rails_best_practices`.
 Just invoke it from the root of your project to start a scan.
-Youc an create a rake task to run `brakeman` too.
+You can create a rake task to run `brakeman` too.
 In `lib/tasks/security.rake`:

 ```ruby
 task :brakeman do